OWASP Top Ten 2025: The New Vulnerabilities Threatening Your Web Applications

 Examples of problems:

-- Services with insecure default configurations
+- Services running with insecure default configurations

-- Error messages that reveal sensitive information
+- Error messages that reveal sensitive system information

-- Debug features enabled in production
+- Debug features enabled in production environments

-- Missing security headers (CSP, HSTS, etc.)
+- Missing security headers (CSP, HSTS, X-Frame-Options, etc.)

 - Databases exposed publicly without authentication